chuksdsilent/console-tutorial/READMe.md

 Now lets look at example of how to use this javascript basic console to debug our code.

+### Console.log()

+As you can see in the picture below that my log tab is selected and that is why the console.log was able to show in the output.

 ```javascript
     let name = "Nwankwo Ifeanyi";

     console.log("The student name is ", name)
 ```
+### Output
 ![Console.log output](logoutput.PNG)

-As you can see my log tab is selected and that is why the console.log was able to show the output.
+### console.info()

+In the picture below, you will see that my info tab is selected.
+Also you notice the i icon beside the text which shows that this is info.

 ```javascript
     console.info("const values cannot be changed...")
 ```
+### Output
 ![Console.info output](infooutput.PNG)

+# console.warn()
-From the picture above you will see that my info tab is selected.
-Also you notice the i icon beside the text which shows that this is info.
+From the picture, you can see the warning side beside the text which shows this is a warning.

 ```javascript
     console.warn("const values cannot be changed...")
 ```
+### Output
 ![Console.warn output](warningoutput.PNG)

+### console.error()

-From the picture you can see the warning side beside the text which shows this is a warning.
+In the picture below, you can see the error sign beside the text and also the text is always in red color to show it is an error.

 ```javascript
     console.error("Undefined variable name")
 ```
+### output
 ![Console.error output](erroroutput.PNG)

-From the picture you can see the error sign beside the text and also the text is always in red color to show it is an error.

 ## Advanced Console Logging method
 Now lets look at a bit advanced method of logging in javascript.
 Sometimes you may want you output to appear in a certain format which might be difficult